-I have over 70 books published and have hit all the bestseller lists including the NY Times, Publishers Weekly, Wall Street Journal and USA Today.
-I’ve hit #1 on Amazon overall in paid fiction and repeatedly in science fiction with both my Area 51 and Atlantis series.
+I have over 80 books published and have hit all the bestseller lists including the NY Times, Publishers Weekly, Wall Street Journal and USA Today.
+I’ve reached #1 on Amazon overall in paid fiction and repeatedly in science fiction with both my Area 51 and Atlantis series.
 I hit #2 nationally on Barnes & Noble.com with The Jefferson Allegiance.
-I’m the only male author on the Romance Writers of America Honor Roll which means, well, whatever, although I am contemplating a sequel to Agnes and the Hitman.
+I’m the only male author on the Romance Writers of America Honor Roll which means, well, whatever.

 I’ve presented for over a thousand organizations both in the United States and internationally, including keynote presentations, all day workshops, and multi-day seminars.
 I present not just on writing, but also my Who Dares Wins program which brings the tactics and strategies of Special Forces to the civilian world.
-Clients have included Ohio State University Nursing Program, Flexco, Grupo Bimbo corporate headquarters in Mexico City, Boston SWAT, the CIA, various Fortune-500 companies, the Royal Danish Navy Frogman Corps, some people over there, Microsoft, Rotary, IT Teams in Silicon Valley and more.
+Clients have included Ohio State University Nursing Program, Flexco, Grupo Bimbo corporate headquarters in Mexico City, Boston SWAT, the CIA, various Fortune-500 companies, the Royal Danish Navy Frogman Corps, Microsoft, Rotary, IT Teams in Silicon Valley and more.

 I’ve taught writing organizations ranging from Maui Writers, to Whidbey Island Writers, to San Diego State University, to the University of Georgia, to the Romance Writers of America National Convention and many others.
 I’ve also served as a Visiting Writer for NILA MFA program in Creative Writing.
 I taught writing at the University of Washington in order to experience the academic side of things and that was, well, interesting.

 I’ve done interviews for the New York Times, Wall Street Journal, Forbes, Sports Illustrated, PBS, NPR, the Discovery Channel, the SyFy channel and local cable shows.
 I wrote under the pen names Robert Doherty, Greg Donegan, Joe Dalton, and Bob McGuire.

 The latest from Bob